 No person will be tested for drugs or alcohol under this policy without the person’s consent.
 The City will request or require an individual to undergo drug or alcohol testing only under the circumstances described in this policy.

 Job Applicants—job applicants may be requested or required to undergo drug and alcohol testing after a job offer has been conditionally made and before commencing employment in the position.
+The City will not request or require a job applicant to undergo cannabis testing related to “lawful consumable products” pursuant to Minn.
+Stat.
+181.938, including alcohol, cannabis, lower-potency hemp edibles, and hemp-derived consumer products, except with respect to the categories of positions defined as safety sensitive positions, peace officer, firefighter, or positions requiring a commercial driver’s license, or other positions for which state or federal law requires testing of job applicants.

 Reasonable Suspicion Testing—The City may request or require an employee to undergo drug and alcohol testing if there is a reasonable suspicion that the employee: